bigtoga/interview-questions/Data Science/Data Scientist.md

 Which two techniques are the most common choices for dimensionality reduction?
    - principal component analysis and factor analysis

+## Outlier Detection

-While anomaly detection is normally associated with negative outcomes like fraud or machine failure, it is more flexible than that.
-Which is the following is a positive outcome in anomaly detection?
+While anomaly detection is normally associated with negative outcomes like fraud or machine failure, can you think of any positive outcomes that could come from using anomaly detection on *business* data?
    - identifying new markets with potential value
+   - Identifying high performing workers or customers

 Which characteristic makes fraud detection particularly difficult?
-   - Fraud is relatively rare.
+   - Fraud is relatively rare

+**When should I perform outlier detection **?

+**What are some of the best strategies you have used for outlier detection?**

+**Ive found outliers - now what?**

+**Whats the fastest way to spot outliers?**

 Which two methods are common algorithms for classifying new cases into existing categories?
    - k-means and k-nearest neighbors